naribi/GEARS/Intro_RS_Lab2.md

 ![Figure 5.
 Save your script](L2_save.png)

 8. Getting back to our image, Bands 2,3 and 4 are the blue, green and red bands respectively.
-Therefore if we wish to view a true-colour rendering of the image - i.e. an RGB composite, we need to place Band 4 into the red channel, Band 3 into the green channel, and Band 2 into the blue channel.
+Therefore if we wish to view a true-color rendering of the image - i.e. an RGB composite, we need to place Band 4 into the red channel, Band 3 into the green channel, and Band 2 into the blue channel.
 We can do this with the code below - take careful note of the syntax for specifying the band arrangement.

 ```JavaScript
 Map.addLayer(sent2,{bands:['B4','B3','B2']});